spring ephemerals: a psa on ramps

 There are 3 ways to ethically harvest ramps ( in my humble opinion):

 1. Grow your own ramps!
 For us in the mountains, its easy to grow ramps.
 Look to shade and damp earth for an ideal location.

 2. Harvest springs other less famous oniony/garlickly and incredibly abundant greens.
 In our house we are eating day lilly (Hemerocallis fulva) tubers which are delicious and provide that strong onion flavor, and there equally delicious lilly whites.
 Field garlic (Allium vineale) is also popping up, which is tasty and equally abundant.
 And of course, our aggressive non-native friend garlic mustard (Alliaria petiolata), which is more than abundant, it's damn right aggressive.

-3. If you find yourself on a hike in the woods and stumble open a stand of ramps and just can't help yourself, there are a couple things you can do to help our ramp friends along.
-When harvesting ramps, instead of pulling up the whole plant, dig in the dirt to the base of the bulb, and cut the ramp at the base leaving behind the roots in the dirt.
-Whenever I see a basketful of ramps at our health food store, with the roots attached, I get a slight pang in my gut.
+3. If you find yourself on a hike in the woods and stumble upon a stand of ramps and just can't help yourself, there are a couple things you can do to help our ramp friends along.
+You can simply harvest only the ramp tops and use them as you would scallions or garlic tops.
+Or when harvesting ramps, instead of pulling up the whole plant roots and all, dig in the dirt to the base of the bulb, and cut the ramp at above the base, leaving behind the roots in the dirt.
+Whenever I see a basket full of ramps at our health food store, with the roots attached, I get a slight pang in my gut.
 This is such a simple and easy way to keep ramps on our plates for years to come.
-You can also just harvest ramp tops and use them as you would scallions or garlic tops.

 Let us remember the ways of the honorable harvest: